Summer is that exciting time of the year to get your edible vegetables ready for harvest.

 Summer is considered the height of the growing season as the vegetables begin to blossom.
 It is important that you learn what edible vegetables do best during summer and don’t forget vegetables need full sun which makes them ideal for summer.

 Growing your own food has emerged as one of the biggest garden trends this year and we must admit it’s profiting and healthy compare to getting store-bought products.

 Learning edible vegetables to plant during summer will also help you find out what to plant as companion planting with each of your plants to encourage growth and prevent diseases.

 Edible Vegetables To Grow In Your Garden to Survive The Summer Sun

 What would a garden be like without the right edible vegetables in it?
-While it might too late in some countries to plant edibles such as lettuce, there are other vegetables waiting to be planted instead.
+While it might be too late in some countries to plant edibles such as lettuce, there are other vegetables waiting to be planted instead.

-A planting guide is important if you want to choose the right crops for every season and nothing says summer like a garden flouring with blossoming vegetables.
+A planting guide is essential if you want to choose the right crops for every season and nothing says summer like a garden flouring with blossoming vegetables.
 So, here are some of the best edible vegetables to plant during summer.

 Tomatoes just had to be the first on the list as we all know that no garden is truly complete without tomatoes.
 These edible vegetables can please any table with their big juicy fruits and there are different varieties for you to choose from.